The Upper Ouse Conservation Trust

 Yes and No!

-Dogs on short leads will be allowed on the footpaths of the reserve in the main field (Townend Field) throughout the year, except when the sheep are grazing.
-A notice will be displayed to make this clear.
+As it states above, dogs on short leads are allowed on the footpaths of the reserve in the main field (Townend Field) throughout the year, except when the sheep are grazing.
+A notice is displayed to make this clear.
+Because the bottom field (Long Carr) is particularly wildlife sensitive, there are no dogs allowed at any point on that part.
+Don’t worry – you can’t miss it, as there is a signposted gate separating the two parts of the reserve.

 The policy on dogs will be carefully monitored and reviewed as necessary by the trustees.
 Thank you for your cooperation with this.